On Intersecting Conformal Defects

 As a lesson from the last section, we should also account for the fact that three line defects will possibly be generated at the intersection of each pair of planes.
-It is important to emphasize that this effect is not directly related to the trihedral corner, but it is interesting on its own regardless, and its ramifications will be separately discussed in part \ref{sec-3l}.
-Assuming that $\Delta_{i}=2$, the corner anomalous dimension $\Gamma_{\text{trihedral}}$ will arise from the following term in the free energy,\footnote{$L$ and $a$ are respectively IR and UV regulators. $L$ can be thought of as the size of the defects.}
+It is important to emphasize that this effect is not directly related to the trihedral corner anomaly, but it is interesting on its own regardless, and its ramifications will be separately discussed in part \ref{sec-3l}.
+For the computation of the anomaly coefficient we assume that $\Delta_{i}=2$, although the result is also applicable for slightly relevant deformations.
+The corner anomalous dimension $\Gamma_{\text{trihedral}}$ will arise from the following term in the free energy,\footnote{$L$ and $a$ are IR and UV regulators respectively. $L$ can be thought of as the size of the defects.}

 We define the three unit vectors $\hat{e}_{1},\hat{e}_{2}$ and $\hat{e}_{3}$ such that they lay parallel to the edges of intersection $\mathcal{I}_{13},\mathcal{I}_{12},\mathcal{I}_{23}$ respectively (see Fig. \ref{fig:trihedral}).
 The vectors are used to parameterize the three planes by,